Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

-This section has identified a class of infinite RMDPs, namely the state-bounded MDP, that has a finite abstraction.
-A finite abstraction ARMDP $M_\phi$ can be constructed, given a state-bounded MDP $M_b$ and a pCTL formula $\phi$.
-ARMDPs can be naturally handled by pCTL-REBEL for their similarities to a finite RMDP.
-The next section will show that checking $\phi$ against $M_\phi$ is equivalent to checking $\phi$ against $M_b$.
+This section has shown that given a state-bounded MDP and a pCTL formula, an finite abstraction can be constructed.
+Such abstraction is called an ARMDP.
+An ARMDP is similar to an RMDP but is state-bounded, finite, and captures only $\phi$-relevant information.
+The next section will show that checking an ARMDP is equivalent to checking the underlying model.